skjiisa/Tickmate-iOS/README.md

 + Use a "reversed" track for occurrences you don't want to happen, so they're automatically ticked unless you untick them.
 + You can use the "allow multiple" feature to be able to tick a single day multiple times.
 + With iCloud sync, all your data will be securely synced across all devices.
++ Add customizable widgets for your Home Screen or Today View.

 [Changelog](Changelog.md)